Docker » Storage & Security

 Running Containers Securely

 The most impactful change: Run containers as non-root users.
-This single practice prevents many container escape vulnerabilities.
+This single practice prevents many container escape vulnerabilities — if a process is compromised but only runs as an unprivileged UID, the blast radius is dramatically smaller.

 RUN adduser -D appuser